Stephanie Dinkins: Art

-Conversations with Bina48 (2014-present)
+Conversations with Bina48 (2014–present)

-Conversations with Bina48 is a series of recorded conversations with BINA48, a social robot that resembles a middle-aged black woman.
+Dinkins began working on Conversations with Bina48 in 2014.
+For the series, Dinkins recorded her conversations with BINA48, a social robot that resembles a middle-aged black woman.
 Dinkins mirrors Bina48 while they discuss identity and technological singularity.

 In 2010, Hanson Robotics, an engineering and robotics company known for its development of humanoid robots, developed and released BINA48.
 Bina48 is a robot modeled after the memories, beliefs, attitudes, commentary and mannerisms of Bina Aspen Rothblatt, the spousal partner of Martine Rothblatt.
 Both Bina and Martine Rothblatt own Bina48 under their organization, the Terasem Movement Foundation.

 Five years after Bina48 was released, Dinkins came across a YouTube video of Bina48.
 She asked, "how did a black woman become the most advanced of the technologies at the time?"
 Her questioning led her to travel to Lincoln, Vermont (the site of the Terasem Movement Foundation) where she conducted a series of interviews with Bina48 and engaged the robot in conversations pertaining to race, intimacy and the nature of being.

 The conversations suggest opportunities for complementing human existence with artificially intelligent agents that have an identity and history, but also show artificial intelligence's current limitations.
 Although it is based on a black woman, Dinkins found that Bina48 was shaped by the biases of its white, male creators.

-Project al Kwarizmi (PAK) (2017-present)
+Project al Kwarizmi (PAK) (2017–present)

 Project al Kwarizmi (PAK) was a series of pop up workshops in Brooklyn, NY at Eyebeam and Recess; Manhattan, New York at Google; and Durham, North Carolina at Duke University.
 The workshops were centered for "communities of color that use art as a vehicle to help citizens understand how algorithms, the artificially intelligent systems they underpin, and big data impact their lives and empowers them to do something about it.
 Project al-Khwarizmi uses art and aesthetics as the common language to help citizens understand what algorithms and artificial intelligent systems are, and where these systems already impact our daily lives."

-Not the Only One (N'TOO) (2018-present)
+Not the Only One (N'TOO) (2018–present)

 Not the only one (N’TOO) is a voice-interactive chatbot that was trained with data from members of her family to tell a multi-generational story.
 Dinkins described Not The Only One (NTOO or N'TOO) as an "experimental" multigenerational memoir of one Black American family told from the "mind" of an artificial intelligence of evolving intellect.
 N'TOO uses a recursive neural network, a deep learning algorithm.
 It is a voice-interactive AI robot designed, trained, and aligned with the needs and ideals of black and brown people who are drastically underrepresented in the tech sector.
 NTOO can also be described as a "physically embodied artificially intelligent agent that senses and acts on its world."